A Closer Look at Novel Class Discovery from the Labeled Set

 \section{Introduction}

-The combination of data, algorithms, and computing power has resulted in a boom in the field of artificial intelligence, particularly supervised learning with its large number of powerful deep models.
-These deep models are capable of properly identifying and clustering classes that are present in the training set (i.e., known/seen classes), matching or surpassing human performance.
-However, they lack reliable extrapolation capacity when confronted with novel classes (i.e., unseen classes) while humans can easily recognize the novel categories.
-A classic illustration is how effortlessly a person can readily discriminate (cluster) unseen but similar vehicles (e.g., trains and cars) based on prior experience.
-This motivated researchers to develop a challenge termed novel class discovery (NCD)~\cite{han2019learning, chi2021meta, han2021autonovel, zhong2021neighborhood}, with the goal of discovering novel classes in an unlabeled dataset by leveraging knowledge from a labeled set, which contains related but disjoint classes.
+Deep models are capable of identifying and clustering classes that are present in the training set (i.e., known/seen classes), matching or surpassing human performance.
+However, they lack reliable extrapolation capacity when confronted with novel classes, while humans can easily recognize the unseen categories.
+This encouraged researchers to establish a challenge termed novel class discovery (NCD)~\cite{han2019learning, chi2021meta, han2021autonovel, zhong2021neighborhood}, to identify new classes in an unlabeled dataset by utilizing information from a labeled set containing similar but disjoint classes.

-Currently, the majority of research on NCD takes place at the method level, focusing on how to better utilize the information contained in the labeled set.
-However, while there is no doubt that the labeled set is essential, there is less in-depth analysis of the labeled set itself.
-The only work that touches upon this topic is \cite{chi2021meta}, which finds that NCD is theoretically solvable when labeled and unlabeled data share similar high-level semantic features.
-This lack of knowledge about such an essential part of NCD shows the need to rethink novel class discovery from the labeled set's perspective.
-Specifically, in our paper, we concentrate on two core questions: First, given a specific unlabeled set, \emph{what kind of labeled set can best support novel class discovery?} Second, an essential premise of NCD is that the labeled set should be related to the unlabeled set, but \emph{how can we measure this relation?} {In addition, we offer insights on the role of labeled information in NCD based on the above questions. }
+Currently, most NCD research takes place at the method level, focusing on better utilizing the labeled set.
+Though the labeled set is essential, there is a less in-depth analysis of the labeled set itself.
+This lack of understanding about a crucial aspect of NCD illustrates the necessity to explore it from the labeled set's perspective.
+Thus, our paper concentrates on two core questions: First, given a specific unlabeled set, \emph{what kind of labeled set can best support novel class discovery?} Second, an essential premise of NCD is that the labeled set should be related to the unlabeled set, but \emph{how can we measure this relation?} Based on the preceding questions, we also give insights into the importance of labeled information in NCD.